 Stuart feels that being a governor allows him to give something back to the school and the community.
 He has a strong belief in the importance of staff, parents and governors working together.
 This ensures that our children have the best opportunities, the best environment to learn and the best support available to allow them to enjoy their education and reach their full potential!

-Natasha is a former pupil of TCP, mum to a year 2 pupil and Managing Director of Grassroots HR; she lives in the village with her partner, 2 cats and Guinea pigs.
+Natasha is a former pupil of TCP, mum to a Year 3 pupil and Managing Director of Grassroots HR; she lives in the village with her partner, 2 cats and Guinea pigs.
 She has a keen interest in child development, wellness and meditation/mindfulness as well as enjoying camping trips and spending time on the beach having fun!
-In her role as governor Natasha plans to use her skills and experience in HR and business, as well as her personal interests to support the school, pupils and give back to the local community.
+In her role as a governor, Natasha plans to use her skills and experience in HR and business, as well as her personal interests, to support the school, pupils and give back to the local community.

-Donna has 2 daughters one of which still attends TCP.
-Her involvement with the school has been on-going for the last 9 years as she has been Vice Chair/Secretary of the Friends of TCP.
+Donna has 2 daughters both of which attended TCP.
+Her involvement with the school has been on-going for the last 10 years as she has been Vice Chair/Secretary of the Friends of TCP.
 Donna has gained vast experience working for many years in the NHS, where she has developed a number of skills including performance management, data analysis and service development, enabling her to confidently challenge, make informed decisions but also think broadly when developing solutions to problems as a governor.
 Donna firmly believes a school which works with parents and the community enables children to experience an enjoyable education wider than the classroom and challenge them to achieve their full potential.

 Robert Johnson has lived in the area all his life and runs a business in the area too.
-One of his children attended the school and is now in Year 9; he also has a child in Year 4 with another child hoping to start school in 2018.
+One of his children attended the school and is now in Year 10; he also has a child in Year 6 with another child in Year 1.
 Robert believes that school should be fun as well as a place where children can learn how to become the best they can be!
 Robert has only recently joined the Governors and is enthusiastically looking forward to supporting the school in its continuous development.

 Chris Upton (Headteacher)